Flora Solomon: Kim Philby

 Solomon was a long-time friend of British intelligence officer Kim Philby.
 She introduced him to his second wife Aileen, whom she knew from her work as a store detective at Marks and Spencers.
 In 1937, while working in Spain as The Times correspondent on Franco's side of the Civil War, Philby proposed to Solomon that she might become a Soviet agent.
 His friend from Cambridge, Guy Burgess, was simultaneously trying to recruit her into MI6.
 But the Soviet resident in Paris, Ozolin-Haskin (code-name Pierre) rejected this as a provocation.
 Had both moves succeeded she would have become a double agent.

 In 1962 when Philby was the correspondent of the London Observer in Beirut, she objected to the anti-Israeli tone of his articles.
 She related the details of the 1937 contact to Victor Rothschild, who had worked for MI5 during the Second World War.
 In August 1962, during a reception at the Weizmann Institute, Solomon told Rothschild that she thought that Tomás Harris and Philby were Soviet spies.
 She then went on to tell Rothschild that she suspected that Philby and Harris had been Soviet agents since the 1930s.
 "Those two were so close as to give me an intuitive feeling that Harris was more than a friend."
-Soloman was then interviewed by MI5 officers and recounted Philby's attempt to recruit her in 1937, after he told her he was "doing important work for peace" and that "you should be doing it too."
+Solomon was then interviewed by MI5 officers and recounted Philby's attempt to recruit her in 1937, after he told her he was "doing important work for peace" and that "you should be doing it too."